 APPLYING FOR FINANCIAL ASSISTANCE

 The Free Application for Federal Student Aid (FAFSA) serves as High Point University’s official application for financial aid.
 To be considered for low-interest student loans, you must file the FAFSA electronically by going to www.fafsa.ed.gov.
-As a student in the PharmD professional program, you are considered an independent student, so it is not necessary for your parents to also file the FAFSA.
-The earliest date that you may file the FAFSA is January 1, 2016.
-Please note that HPU’s priority date for filing the FAFSA is March 15, 2016.
+As a student in the PharmD professional program, you are considered an independent student, so it is not necessary to include your parents’ information on the FAFSA.
+It is critical that students file the FAFSA each year as soon as possible after October 1st.
 To ensure that we receive your information, you must include our FAFSA school code of 002933.

 Fred Wilson School of Pharmacy Student Handbook